Practical Nursing Program - Application Checklist

 Section 2: Complete Practical Nursing Program Admissions Requirements

-Iowa Western offers a credit CNA course, HSC-172 Nurse Aide, as well as non-credit CNA course offerings through the Office of Continuing Education.
+1. Submit a copy of a current valid CNA license.
+Iowa Western offers a a credit CNA course, HSC-172 Nurse Aide, as well as non-credit CNA course offerings through the Office of Continuing Education.
 For more information on the credit and non-credit CNA offerings, please contact us at firstname.lastname@example.org or call 712.325.3277.

 2. Complete the following prerequisite courses with a grade of “C” or higher:

 3. Complete the following prerequisite courses with a grade of “B” or higher: